TW-GHC18-Booth/GHC2017/README.md

 * Translation of characters are at the top of the file
 * Separate letters with spaces; separate words with three spaces
 * Handle unrecognized characters
-* Provided in Java and Ruby
+* Provided in Java,Ruby and Clojure

 ## Queen Attack
 * Implement a program that takes two queen positions on a chess board and determines if they can attach each other
 * Source: http://exercism.io/exercises/java/queen-attack
 * Queens can attack if they are in the same row (rank), column (file), or diagonal path
 * Validate input positions
-* Provided in Java and Ruby
+* Provided in Java, Ruby and Clojure

 ## Test Invaders
 * This is an app similar to Space Invaders